Romanian philosophy: The Epoch of Charles I (Carol I)

 Alexandru Xenopol, historian and philosopher, had two doctorates, one of them in philosophy, conferred from the University of Giessen.
-His philosophy emerged from his constant preoccupations with history.
-In his most famous work, La théorie de l'histoire, Xenopol presents a philosophy of science of the utmost importance and interest.
-He draws a distinction between facts of repetition, and facts of succession.
-The facts of repetition are studied by the natural sciences, and are characterised by natural laws.
+His philosophy emerged from his constant preoccupations with history He draws a distinction between facts of repetition, and facts of succession.
+The facts of repetition are studied by the natural sciences, and are characterized by natural laws.
 The facts of succession are studied by the sciences of the spirit, notably by history, and they are not subsumed to any law, but they form series.
-Xenopol was considered by Rickert one of his precursors.
+For Xenopol historical series are causal, and can be explained as the result of other interconnected series of historical events, but they are not predictable.
 He also discussed the concept of causality, the notion of hypothesis and of the verification of hypothesis.
-His views on space and time oppose Kantian doctrines, and he argues explicitly against the German philosopher, who in his opinion had turned history into a mere fairy tale.

-Mihai Eminescu, the Romanian national poet, studied philosophy at Viena and Berline.
-Apparently he was preparing a thesis on the philosophy of history, but he never got his PhD.
-He is the author of the first Romanian (partial) translation of the Critique of Pure Reason.
-Many of his poems and prose contain, in appropriate literary form, quite a few philosophical ideas, mainly influenced by Kant, Schopenhauer, and Buddhism, but he never wrote philosophical texts proper.
-On the other hand, his political philosophy, exposed in newspaper articles and editorials is quite distinctive.
-Eminescu is one of the most important and influential Romanian conservative political thinkers of the last decades of the 19th century.

 Constantin Leonardescu studied at the Universities of Bucharest and Paris, and was a professor of philosophy in the University of Iași.
 Generally, he was influenced by the French eclecticism and he had a thoroughly "scientific" attitude in philosophy.
-Like many of his time, Leonardescu had a great interested in psychology, science which he tried to apply to diverse domains of philosophy, such as epistemology and aesthetics.
-His long list of published books includes Philosophy Face to the Progress of Positive Sciences (1876), Metaphysics, Religion and Science (1884), The Principles of Psychology (1892), The Inductive Morals or the Science of the Human Behaviour (1885) etc.
+Leonardescu had a great interest in psychology, science which he tried to apply to diverse domains of philosophy, such as epistemology and aesthetics.
+His list of published books includes Philosophy Face to the Progress of Positive Sciences (1876), Metaphysics, Religion and Science (1884), The Principles of Psychology (1892), The Inductive Morals or the Science of the Human Behaviour (1885).